DataIntellectTech/TorQ/docs/Processes.md

 function.

 **chkstatus** - Could display either `complete` or `failed`.
-When the check function is successfully ran, whether the **result** column is 0 or 1, **chkstatus** would be `complete`.
-However, if there was an error that caused the check to not run normally(Ex: variables being a wrong type), `failed` would be displayed instead.
+When the check function runs successfully, whether the **result** column is 0 or 1, **chkstatus** would be `complete`.
+However, if there was an error that caused the check to not run successfully(Ex: variables being a wrong type), `failed` would be displayed instead.

-**chkruntype** - Could display either `scheduled` or `manual`, meaning either the check was ran as scheduled from the configtable, or it was forced to run manually at a certain time.
+**chkruntype** - Could display either `scheduled` or `manual`, meaning either the check was ran as scheduled from the configtable, or it was forced to run manually from the console.

 Below, we list all the built-in checks that we offer as part of the Data Quality Checker.